 - No therapy treats chickenpox once it has begun, but your doctor can provide prescriptions and advice to help with the discomfort and the itching.

 - Never give aspirin to a child in general but especially one with chickenpox.
 A deadly disease called Reye's syndrome has been associated with children taking aspirin, especially if they have chickenpox.
 Be sure to check the contents of any other over-the-counter medications for aspirin or salicylates because these are often found mixed with over-the-counter cold medications.

-- See a doctor immediately also if yours child develops in the genital regions internally or inside of the mouth.
+- See a doctor immediately also if yours child develops lesions in the genital regions internally or inside of the mouth.